pranjali-444/Semiconductors_SupplyChain_Analysis/README.md

 ---

 ## ❓ The Business Questions This Project Answers

-> These are the exact questions a Supply Chain Director or CFO would ask in a real business review meeting.

 ---

 ### 💸 "Why is our supply chain cost high, and which suppliers are responsible for it?"